m133225/RoboND-Kinematics-Project-Submission/writeup.md

 Deriving Theta1 is pretty straightforward since only joint 1 is able to control the z-axis angle.
 `Theta1 = atan2(wc_y, wc_x)`

-Deriving Theta2 and Theta3 takes a little more work.
+Deriving Theta2 and Theta3 requires a little more work.
 ![Deriving Theta2 and Theta3][image2]

 The assumption made here is that `L != 0` i.e. the wrist center is not at the origin, which is reasonable since otherwise there would be collisions.